Reading Time: 7 minutes

 What Are the Key Phases of Agile Product Lifecycle Management?

-Phases of Agile PLM:
+Phases of Agile Product Lifecycle Management:

 • Development: Grow the product step by step.